-- Note Users must ensure to enter values within the range of 80-127 characters (not bytes).
-If the entered value is out of range then a message indicating that the value entered is out of the permissible range appears.
+- For Minimum Password Length, users must ensure to enter values within the range of 4 to configured maximum password length. - For Maximum Password Length, users must ensure to enter values within the range of 80-127 characters (not bytes). - Note If the entered value is out of range then a message indicating that the value entered is out of the permissible range appears.
 Click OK to continue. - Step 2 Enter the value or click the spinners to configure the password length. - Step 3 Click Save to successfully update the configuration details.
-The application alerts that the user is modifying the maximum length of the password.
-Ensure compliance with this new value while setting password in other pages appears.
+The application alerts that the "Security Settings are being modified.
+Ensure compliance with the new settings.
+This page will reload the changes to take effect" appears.
+Click OK to continue.